 In addition to each state's bridge list, the complete AICW (Norfolk to Miami) bridge operating schedule can be downloaded for your personal and private use.
 The ZIP file contains the schedule in Adobe (.pdf) file format.

-These lists are believed to be accurate as of July 2020.
-If any errors or omissions are noted, please e-mail us at with any corrections or recommendations.
+These lists are believed to be accurate as of July 2023.
+If any errors or omissions are noted, please e-mail us with any corrections or recommendations.